dswann101164/azure-noob-blog/posts/2025-10-25-not-renewing-azure-certs-choosing-ai-102.md

 1. **I already have the fundamentals** - 5 years using Azure daily in production
 2. **My work validates my skills** - Delivering infrastructure at enterprise scale
-3. **I have clear AI use cases** - Real problems at Synovus that AI can solve
+3. **I have clear AI use cases** - Real problems at my organization that AI can solve
 4. **I'm tracking actual AI usage** - 74 prompts/day of real data, not theory

 **You should NOT copy this if:**